American journalist Grant Wahl dies at Qatar World Cup - KTVZ

 By Jessie Yeung, CNN

-American journalist Grant Wahl has died in Qatar while covering the World Cup, US Soccer said in a statement.
+American journalist Grant Wahl has died in Qatar while covering the World Cup.

+“The entire US Soccer family is heartbroken to learn that we have lost Grant Wahl,” US Soccer said in a statement on its official Twitter account on Friday evening.

 US Soccer praised Wahl’s passion and “belief in the power of the game to advance human rights,” and shared its condolences with Wahl’s wife, Celine Gounder, and his loved ones.